talevi83/CMDTermWhatsappControl/README.md

 - Configurable WhatsApp contact or group name.
 - Chrome profile support for persistent WhatsApp Web sessions.
 - Configuration via external `config.properties` file.
+- Restricted commands flag - restrict to using only the commands that are preset in the program.
 - Built using Maven — no need to manually install ChromeDriver.

 ---